covertbert/cats-api-graphql/README.md

 - To spin up Docker `cd docker` and run `./run.sh`.
 - You can then run `./ops/watch.sh` which will run the migrations, seeds and then run the project in watch mode.

-## Unit & Integration tests
+## Unit & integration tests

-Because the integrations tests rely on a database you need to first run docker with `cd docker` and run `./run.sh`.
-You can then run `./ops/watch.sh` from the root of the repo
+Because the integration tests rely on a database you need to first run docker with `cd docker` and run `./run.sh`.
+You can then run `./ops/watch.sh` from the root of the repo.